textalign/TAN-2018/README.md

 Alpha version 2020

-This project has submodules, which must be invoked using the `--recursive` option:
+This project has submodules, which must be invoked using the `--recurse-submodules` option:
-`git clone --recursive [SOURCE PATH]`
+`git clone --recurse-submodules [SOURCE PATH]`

 New to TAN?
 Start with directories marked with an asterisk.